-This unit is only available to students from the School of Education as students are required to complete observations and planning and must have completed Child Protection training and Prohibited Employment declaration.
+This unit is only available to students from the School of Education as students are required to complete observations and planning and must have completed Child Protection trainingand prior to enrolling in this unit students must have: 1) submitted a Prohibited Employment Declaration prior to 1 June 2010 or a Working with Children Check Student Declaration after 1 June 2010.
 Successful completion of 60 credit points for undergraduate students in course 1670 - Bachelor of Education (Birth - 5 Years).